mmarsala/peer/peer/peer.rst

 Installing Peer Management Center
 +++++++++++++++++++++++++++++++++

 In this exercise you'll walk through the installation of Peer Management Center (PMC).
-PMC serves as the centralized management component for the Peer Global File Service.
+PMC serves as the centralized management component for Peer Global File Service.

 PMC does not store any file data but does facilitate communication between locations so it should be deployed at a location with the best connectivity.
 A single deployment of PMC can manage 100 or more Agents/file servers.